tmeasday/meteor-recorder/README.markdown

 TODO
 ----
-Find somewhere to store collections
+- Find somewhere to store collections
+- More exciting replayer?
+- Deal with changes to existing objects, not just new ones